abuehl/abuehl.github.io/_posts/2026-05-15-anatomy-of-a-module-interface.md

 declare `X` in a module `A`, the definition for `X` must be in `A` too.

-The interface has the follwoing forward declarations:
+The interface has the following forward declarations:

 ```cpp
 export class Character;